 - Datacubes wouldn't save their info to the datavault as they'd instead be carried in the inventory.

 - Newspapers and books would have to be picked up and held to be read.

 - Emails would copy information to the datavault.
 Emails would also have a ! or different color if they were plot important.

-While multiplayer wasn't planned to be shipped in Deus Ex, it was planned from the start to be included in a patch with multiple gamemodes, initially on release and then later via a patch as working on singleplayer was more focused on.
+While multiplayer wasn't shipped in Deus Ex, it was planned to be included in some form with multiple gamemodes, initially on release and then later via a patch as working on singleplayer was more focused on.

 Kill everyone else until everyone gets bored and one person emerges with the highest number of kills.
 The skills, augmentations, object interaction, computer systems and other elements of our world simulation make this a surprisingly compelling game mode.
 We’ll support as many players as Unreal supports.
 Competitive.